af/faction/README.md

     FETCH_PROFILE: useService(fetchProfile),
     LOGIN_ATTEMPT: useService(loginFn, { username: v.string, password: v.string })
                       .onSuccess((creators, action) => creators.FETCH_PROFILE())
+                      .onError((creators, action) => creators.DO_SOMETHING())
 })
 ```

-Note that the return value of the onSuccess callback must be an action object,
+Note that the return value of the onSuccess callback must be an action object
-which will then be dispatched (and run through middleware).
+(or an array of actions), which will then be dispatched (and run through middleware).

 ## Running tests